-- Add 1 tbsp olive oil to the skillet and place it back over high heat.
+- Add 1 tablespoon olive oil to the skillet and place it back over high heat.
 Add the mushrooms and cook until they are a rich golden brown, about 5-8 minutes.

 - Add the onion, green beans and strips of steak into the skillet with the mushrooms.
 Pour the stir fry sauce over the meat and vegetables.
 Bring to a boil, then reduce the heat to medium and let simmer, stirring frequently, until the sauce is thickened and reduced slightly - about 8 minutes.

 - Spoon the stir fry over the rice and serve.